 Skin Cancer Diagnosis and Treatment

 The Skin55 team is vastly experienced in the removal of moles and the diagnosis and treatment of skin cancer.
-We offer rapid access to diagnostic and treatment services, including biopsy and surgical removal of skin cancer if needed.
-If you need to be seen urgently for skin cancer, or would like a second opinion on skin cancer diagnosis please contact us.
+We offer rapid access to diagnostic and treatment services, including biopsy and surgical removal of the mole or cancerous growth if needed.
+If you need to be seen urgently for a check of a skin growth or mole, or would like a second opinion on a skin cancer diagnosis please contact us.
 Call us on 0203 757 5631 if you need a same day or next day appointment.

 We routinely offer: